juce-framework/JUCE-tutorials/markdown/tutorial_looping_audio_sample_buffer.md

+---
+title: Looping audio using the AudioSampleBuffer class
+---
 # Tutorial: Looping audio using the AudioSampleBuffer class

 This tutorial shows how to play and loop audio stored in an AudioSampleBuffer object.
 This is a useful basis for sampling applications that manipulate recorded audio data.